Santos Escobar: Lawsuit against Lucha Underground

-On February 6, 2019, it was reported that Alcantar had filed a lawsuit in California against El Rey Network and the production company Baba-G who were behind Lucha Underground.
+On February 6, 2019, it was reported that Alcantar had filed a lawsuit in California against El Rey Network and the production company Baba-G, who were behind Lucha Underground.
 The lawsuit claimed the Lucha Underground contract "Illegally restricted" wrestlers from working in their "lawful profession" by restricting them from working for other companies while under contract with Lucha Underground, which only paid per match.
 Alcantar's lawyer also revealed that he had filed a class action lawsuit against Lucha Underground over the contracts that he claims are not legal under Californian law.
 The class action lawsuit also included Ivelisse Vélez, Joey Ryan and Melissa Cervantes looking to invalidate their contracts.
 The lawsuit led to Alcantar and others being released from their Lucha Underground contracts prior to it expiring.

 Other media

-Santos Escobar made his video game debut in WWE SuperCard and made appearances in WWE 2K22, WWE 2K23 WWE 2K24., and WWE 2K25.
+Santos Escobar made his video game debut in WWE SuperCard and made appearances in WWE 2K22, WWE 2K23 WWE 2K24., WWE 2K25, and WWE 2K26.